Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: A locally-classical theory that is classically-explainable

-The ontological model must map every instrument in BCT to a valid instrument in classical theory.
+\paragraph{Determinacy preservation} The ontological model must map every deterministic transformation in BCT to a deterministic transformation in classical theory.
 This requirement is satisfied, as demonstrated in App.~\ref{detproof}, where we prove that the ontological model preserves the unique deterministic effect.
-By diagram preservation, this implies that the ontological model maps every deterministic transformation in BCT to a deterministic transformation in classical theory—that is, a stochastic matrix.
-Consequently, instruments in BCT are mapped to valid instruments in classical theory.
-This follows because the full coarse-graining of an instrument is a deterministic transformation, and since the ontological model is linear and preserves determinacy, the full coarse-graining of the corresponding instrument in classical theory is also deterministic, ensuring its validity.
+By diagram preservation, this implies that the ontological model maps every deterministic transformation in BCT to a deterministic transformation in classical theory (i.e., a stochastic matrix).